turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 #### Calling the Routes

-Edit is straight forward, because we can grep for the links and update them.
+Finding uses of the edit path is straightforward.
+Since they are explicit calls to `edit_product_rating`, we can grep for the usages and update them.

-Update is more tricky.
-It's not listed explicitly, it's used in the form helper.
+But usages of the update path are more difficult to find.
+It's not listed explicitly, it's used in the `form_for` helper.
 We need to update the form action, but the form is used both for the `create` and for the `update`.

-Rather than trying to figure out how to make the form work for both cases, let's move the first and last lines of the form into the `edit` and `new` template files, leaving just the form inputs in the `_form` partial.
+Rather than trying to get fancy with the `form_for` parameters, let's move the first and last lines of the form out from the partial into the `edit` and `new` template files, leaving just the form inputs in the `_form` partial.
 Remember to pass the local form variable `f` to the partial.

+##### Modifing the Edit Form

-In the `edit` template change the first line to this:
+In the `edit` template change the first line to use the new route like this:

 ```erb
 <%= simple_form_for @rating, url: product_rating_path(@rating.product_id, @rating.user_id), method: :put do |f| %>
 ```

+#### Updating the Rating

-Now if we try to submit the form, the controller gets confused, because it's trying to find the rating by the `id`, which is no longer being passed in.
+Now if we try to submit the form, the controller gets confused, because it's trying to find the rating by the `id`, which is no longer being passed in:

 ```ruby
 def update